Tuesday, May 4, 2021

 Benchmade AFCK

-My only limitation to where I put the clip was the location of the hardware that holds the scales on and the position of the thong hole.
-I put it as high as I could so the knife would ride nice and low in my pocket.
+My only limitation on where I placed the clip was the location of the hardware holding the scales and the position of the thong hole.
+I positioned it as high as I could so the knife would ride nicely low in my pocket.

 The picture below shows the view from inside the liner and the very end of the screw poking through the hole.